Shopping Cart Abandonment Rate

 The Shopping Cart Abandonment Rate is calculated by dividing the total number of completed purchases by the number of shopping carts created.
 Subtract the result from one and then multiply by 100 for the abandonment rate.

 For example, if you have 45 completed purchases and 200 shopping carts created, the shopping cart abandonment rate would be 77.5%.

 1 - (45 / 200) x 100 = 77.5%

 The Shopping Cart Abandonment Rate helps online retailers understand the shopping behavior of their website visitors and customers.
-This metric is often an indicator of how intuitive and trustworthy your checkout process is.
+This KPI is often an indicator of how intuitive and trustworthy your checkout process is.
 Tracking the Shopping Cart Abandonment Rate provides a more specific indication of why revenue may go up or down.
 Most importantly, it can show where there might be a hiccup in converting online visitors to customers.